JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 I decided to take a closer look at the subject both in *The Urantia Book* and in some astronomy sources I have, and after discussing it with several people, and receiving some Internet postings and other material in the mail, I'm ready to try to answer the burning question.

-*The Urantia Book* says that Orvonton will have one trillion inhabitable planets ([UB 15:2.8](/en/The_Urantia_Book/15#p2_8)).
-It also says that the Milky Way Galaxy is the nucleus of Orvonton ([UB 15:3.1](/en/The_Urantia_Book/15#p3_1)).
+*The Urantia Book* says that Orvonton will have one trillion inhabitable planets (<a id="a18_82"></a>[UB 15:2.8](/en/The_Urantia_Book/15#p2_8)).
+It also says that the Milky Way Galaxy is the nucleus of Orvonton (<a id="a18_193"></a>[UB 15:3.1](/en/The_Urantia_Book/15#p3_1)).
 I never thought that “nucleus” in this case meant that our galaxy was a small part, like say a one thousandth part of Orvonton, but rather that it was the main body, making up perhaps 70, 80 or even 90% of the Superuniverse.
 Granted, in our modern view of the astronomical universe, with superclusters of thousands of galaxies, to think that our average sized galaxy and only six more like it comprise the “seven Superuniverses” which surround another single galactic entity, Havona, almost seemed quaint.
 The Grand Universe would then be quite small in the scheme of things.
 Could the Grand Universe be this small?
 Why call it “Grand”?

 Since we know (science tells us so) that there are only 100 billion stars in the Milky Way Galaxy, it would be practically impossible for the Milky Way to have more than a small fraction of Orvonton's stated one trillion inhabitable planets.
 Every star in the galaxy would have to have an average of 10 inhabitable planets.
 That would be highly unlikely.
-At best, one could only expect to have an inhabitable planet per every two stars, this ratio being derived from [UB 41:3.1](/en/The_Urantia_Book/41#p3_1) wherein *The Urantia Book* says that Satania has two thousand blazing suns and will have about 1,000 inhabitable planets.
+At best, one could only expect to have an inhabitable planet per every two stars, this ratio being derived from <a id="a20_467"></a>[UB 41:3.1](/en/The_Urantia_Book/41#p3_1) wherein *The Urantia Book* says that Satania has two thousand blazing suns and will have about 1,000 inhabitable planets.
 That being the case, you would arrive at a figure of 50 billion inhabitable planets in the Milky Way Galaxy, maximum, which is only one twentieth of the number needed to reach one trillion.
 To solve the problem you have to reach far out into space and include other large galaxies like the Milky Way in order to make up the necessary stars to achieve one trillion planets.
 Furthermore, some say that many or most of the supposed 100 billion stars in the Milky Way are not viable candidates for having planetary families suitable for life.
 By one account, 98% of the stars would be eliminated as being “too small or too cool” to support planetary systems and life.
 That would leave only 2 billion stars available and would yield about one billion planets.
 This number is 1/1,000 of the number needed for the Orvonton of *The Urantia Book*, so one would have to take in approximately 1,000 more Milky Way class galaxies in order to get the right numbers.

 Another problem that makes matters even worse is that while it is widely stated that the Milky Way has 100 billion stars, *The Urantia Book* says that Orvonton has ten trillion stars, thus the Milky Way could only be one-one hundredth of Orvonton.
 And consider that when you have to reach out into space 50 million or 500 million light years to acquire dozens or a thousand more galaxies in order to make up one trillion planets and ten trillion stars under these assumptions, you are saying that *The Urantia Book* is wrong when it gives a radius of 250 thousand light years for Orvonton.
 This is nothing new.
 Many in the movement automatically give the benefit of the doubt to current science.
 I like to go with *The Urantia Book* first, and let science find its own way in its own time. *The Urantia Book* is not going to change, but I know that science will.